hakbar0/Auth-Database-Operations/README.md

 ### `/profile`

 To access a user's profile information, send a GET request to `http://localhost:3000/auth/profile` with an `Authorization` header containing the access token obtained from logging in.

+## Postman collection

+Note: a postman collection has been provided which can be imported.
+Called Auth Database Operations.postman_collection.json